 Promoting a Team Approach

 Whether they are naturally introverted or just don't enjoy the collaborative process, not every employee will embrace these changes.
-However, almost every industry stands to benefit by changing the focus from me to us.
+However, almost every industry stands to benefit by changing the focus from 'me to us'.
 The easiest way to accomplish this is by providing colleagues with the ability to communicate no matter where they are.
-Even those who work from home should feel like part of the team using via the use of technology.
+A big consideration workplaces now have to face is how they can encourage collaboration with so many team members working from home.
+Organisations will have to utilise technology that can minimise the boundaries between being physically in and out of the office (video conferencing and virtual whiteboards for example) and ensuring regular dialogue is available to the team through chat platforms like Microsoft Teams or Slack.
+Every team member - in the office or not- should feel like part of the team.

 People may need encouragement to work as part of a collaborative team, but in time they should come to appreciate the richness it brings to their own professional experience.
 Companies that struggle to implement these changes may wish to work with a third-party consultant.